Decoherence and Probability: Emergence and Everett

 \subsection{Similarity and Interpretation}

 The failure of non-probabilistic emergence based on uninterpreted similarity arguments can be understood to arise from a basic conflict with the principle that a scientific theory should allow for empirical testing on its own terms.
 The key problem is the assumption that the set of rules that specify an important part of the theory's empirical import, namely the decoherence of branches of the wave function, can be extracted from observing structural similarities to a theory that serves as a limiting case of that theory -- the model where coherence terms are set to zero.
-In other words, a limiting theory serves as the basis for extracting empirical implications of the fundamental theory.
+In other words, a `limiting theory' serves as the basis for extracting empirical implications of the fundamental theory.\footnote{Here and below we assume the `factual' understanding limits as per Section \S\ref{Emergence}.}